tjlane/ipsana/README.md

-ipsana
+minitti_beamtime
 ======

-TJL's fork of the interactive psana LCLS framework
+TJL's fork of the interactive psana LCLS framework, with code changes for the minitti beam time